Houdini MC supports 2 different types of “Scheduled Events”: Timed-Events and “Incoming Events from Smart Mechanisms”

 Regarding the “Incoming Events from Smart Mechanisms“: Similarly with Timed-Events, Houdini MC interacts with players providing Sounds, Full-Screen Videos, Web Requests, Raspberry Pi Events, Text messages etc, based on specific requests.
 Game Master specifies a unique URL for each mechanism.
 Assume for example a “smart box”, located in your escape room.
 Assume also that, using an RFID card of even a simple key, the players managed to unlock the box.
 Automatically, when the box opens, a well-hidden Arduino transmits to Houdini MC a web-request at the aforementioned unique URL.
 Moments later, Houdini MC display to the screen a congratulations message.
 [More details here].

 After playing around with scheduled events for some time, you will realize that it is unable to set a timed-event to be executed at the end of the game.
 No this is not a bug 😉 Ending events strongly depend on the result of the game.

 Go on <Settings->Customize Theme (2/2)> and customize the “At the End of the Game” events.
 From this sub-menu, one can select the text to display in case of success or fail and the appropriate audio OR video.
 Moreover, game-master can set a set of web requests or Raspberry Pi events for each case.

 Is it possible to have scheduled events that only trigger in Bonus-Time?

 Sure.
-You can assign an event to be executed during normal time period, during bonus time period or in both periods.
-Use <Scheduled events> menu, add new event or edit an existing one and set your preferences using the <Available During> drop down menu.
+You can assign an event to be executed during the normal time period, during the bonus time period or in both periods.
+Use <Scheduled events> menu, add a new event or edit an existing one and set your preferences using the <Available During> drop down menu.